 The Cathedral of Lima sits next to the Archbishop’s Palace.
 Construction of the original cathedral—a small and unsophisticated building of adobe bricks—began in 1535.
 The cathedral seen today is the result of two further reconstructions.
 Four major earthquakes, the last occurring in 1940, led to further repairs and renovations.
 The tomb of Francisco Pizarro is housed with the cathedral.Continue to 5 of 8 below.

 South Side of the Plaza de Armas

 The southernmost side of the Plaza de Armas features two yellowish buildings (both adorned with colonial-style balconies) located on either side of a central passageway.
 The building to the right is the headquarters of Caretas magazine.
 The narrow street running between the two buildings is Pasaje Olaya (Olaya Passage), which runs from Jirón Huallaga (on the square) to Jirón Ucayali, one block to the south.
 It is named after José Olaya, a martyr of Peru’s fight for independence who was shot dead in the passageway.

 Palace of the Union

 The Palace of the Union (Palacio de la Unión) sits on the west side of the Plaza de Armas.
-Inaugurated in 1942, the palace is the current headquarters of the Club de la Unión, an association that dates back to 1868.
-The club’s founders included Miguel Grau, Alfonso Ugarte and Francisco Bolognesi, three of Peru’s greatest military heroes.
+Inaugurated in 1942, the palace is the current headquarters of the Club de la Unión, which is an association that dates back to 1868.
+The club’s founders included Miguel Grau, Alfonso Ugarte, and Francisco Bolognesi, who were three of Peru’s greatest military heroes.

 07 of 08